As a retail store owner, you have a wide variety of tools at your disposal that can help you build a successful business.

 Strategic Product Placement

 A shopper’s energy and interest levels fade as they move through your store.
-To take advantage of this, place your newest, trendiest, or best selling items near the front of the store.
+To take advantage of this in your in-store merchandising, place your newest, trendiest, or best selling items near the front of the store.
 This ensures that they see what you want them to when they’re most engaged.

 Keep Things in Rotation

 You should rotate your displays every few weeks to ensure that you’re regularly showing fresh product displays.
 This is especially true if you arrange products or create displays based on a seasonal theme like holidays or back to school.

 Display rotation also gives you more freedom to experiment.
 Come up with a design hypothesis about what might increase sales and test it via your displays.
 If it doesn’t work, repeat the process with variations.
 Don’t worry we’ll talk more about how to create displays later in the article.

 If you sell apparel and have the budget, use mannequins to help sell merchandise.
 Sometimes a shopper just can’t imagine how they would look in a particular piece of clothing and they don’t have the time to go into a fitting room.
 Mannequins help solve this problem and can be the push a shopper needs to make a purchase.

 In any business, there’s always an opportunity to upsell.
 With that in mind, focus your visual merchandising efforts and budget on pushing those more expensive products.
 For example, setup a display of higher-priced dress shirts and suits next to your more affordable options.

 As we’ve hinted at, in-store displays are one of the key components of retail merchandising and it’s also a potent sales tool.
 Their key purpose is to help a customer understand and visualize how a product fits into their home or their life.
 In this section, we’ll help you achieve this effect, even if you’re a first-time merchandiser.

 Tell a Story